Champion 201463 - 6250/7850W Dual Fuel Generator

 Power & Run Time

-Operating with a noise level of 74 dBA (just slightly more noisy than a dishwasher), the generator starts up via a manual recoil starter system.
+Operating with a noise level of 74 dBA (just slightly more noisy than a shower), the generator starts up via a traditional recoil pull-start mechanism.

 With a fuel capacity of 7.7 gallons, the 201463 can operate for around 11 hours at 50% load using gasoline (fuel consumption around 0.7 GPH), or for around 6.5 hours (on a 20 lbs tank - propane consumption around 0.72 GPH) using propane.